Laurie Rosenblum, MPH

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Taking antibiotics can cure Whipple's disease.
 Often, a combination of antibiotics is used.
-These drugs kill the bacteria that cause the disease.
 Your doctor will work with you to find the best types and doses for you.
 Antibiotics may be given orally or by IV.

 If you have a more severe case of Whipple’s disease, you may also need intravenous antibiotics, fluid, and electrolyte replacement when you begin treatment.
 Electrolytes are salts and other substances in your body fluid that your heart and brain need to work properly.
 You may also need to take supplements of certain vitamins and minerals that your body is not absorbing normally on its own.
 These may include: